jclwilson/jclwilson.github.io/_posts/2017-04-02-vanessa-bell-sussex-modernists.md

 ---
 title: 'They lived in squares, painted in circles and loved in triangles: Vanessa Bell & Sussex Modernism'
-date: 2017-04-02 00:00:00 Z
 layout: post
 redirect_from: vanessa-bell-sussex-modernists
 image: bell-pond
 image_link:
 image_caption: Vanessa Bell, View of the Pond at Charleston (c.1919)
 image_alt: A colourful painting of a vase, shaped like a feminine torso, on a windowsill overlooking a pond that reflects the trees and the sky.
 article_category:
 publisher:
-publisher_url:

 contributor:
 coverage:
 creator:
 description:
-format: article
 identifier:
 language:
 relation: